4/28/2020

 Ken Zimmer

-Ken.
-So, Jessica, can you guys talk about how many of your orders in two queue were interquarter closings?
-And if that shifted, and if you have it for April, that'd be great.
-But if you saw something shift in March versus that overall quarterly rate?
+Good morning, Ken.
+So, Jessica, can you guys talk about how many of your orders in 2Q were inter-quarter closings?
+And if that shifted, and if you have it for April, that would be great.
+But if you saw something shift in March versus that overall quarterly rate,

 speaker